 When was the last time you serviced your air conditioner?
 Was it in this past year?
 Or was it longer?
 Are you starting to notice that your AC isn’t working as it used to?

 Your home’s air conditioner, just like everything else in your home, needs to get serviced to prevent it from breaking down and to make sure it keeps your house cool as efficiently as possible.

-Contact your AC maintenance service in Gilbert, AZ, to ensure your air conditioner gets the care it needs.
+Contact your AC maintenance and air conditioning installation in Mesa, AZ, to ensure your air conditioner gets the care it needs.

 Can you do it yourself?

 If you are the DIY type, then this is something you might be wondering about.
 There are some user-serviceable parts that you should check on yourself.
 However, be sure that you read your AC unit’s service manual before going into it.
 All units are slightly different, so some parts need to be serviced by a professional.
 The last thing you want is to try and do some maintenance on it and end up breaking your unit and having to get an expensive repair for it.

 To start, make sure you power down the system.
 If you aren’t sure the power off switch did the job (sometimes it doesn’t), then turn the power off at the electrical panel to be safe.
 Velocity Mechanical LLC also provides affordable air conditioning repair in Mesa, AZ.

 Cleaning the condenser is something you can do in most systems.
 The blades are what you need to make sure they are free of debris, dust, and anything else that may have found its way in there.
 The condenser fan works as a vacuum, so if there was anything around, it could be sucked in.
 Keeping the condenser clean is one of the best ways to guarantee your AC doesn’t suffer any premature wear.

 Some air conditioners need a specific procedure when you turn them on after they’ve been completely off for a certain amount of time.
 Condensers can be very fragile; the last thing you want is to damage them, so make sure you know the exact startup procedure for your model.